mravanelli/pytorch_MLP_for_ASR/README.md

 - If not already done, install pytorch (http://pytorch.org/) and make sure that the installation works.
 As a first test, type “python” and, once entered into the console, type “import torch”.
 Make sure everything is fine.

 - If not already done, install Kaldi (http://kaldi-asr.org/).
-As suggested during the installation, do not forget to add the path of Kaldi binaries into the .bashrc file.
+As suggested during the installation, do not forget to add the path of the Kaldi binaries into the *.bashrc file*.
 As a first test to check the installation, open  a bash shell, type “copy-feats” and make sure no errors appear.

 - Install kaldi-io package from the kaldi-io-for-python project (https://github.com/vesis84/kaldi-io-for-python).
 It provides a simple interface between kaldi and python.
 To install it: